 Korey, who only went to jail to accompany a scared friend, wasn't even on the list of suspects but was eventually coerced into a false confession on-camera that would eventually seal his fate at Riker's Island and other maximum security prisons for the next 14 years.
 His time in prison would ultimately allow him to uncover the true culprit in the Central Park jogger case, but nothing could give back to him the last decade and a half that had been spent in solitary confinement.

 "They eventually all went to adult prison, but they got out when he was continuing to serve time.
 And he was always in an adult prison; he never experienced juvenile detention.
 Going into Riker's at age 16, as you see in the piece, it made a very singular experience.
 And I wanted to honor that, so I knew I had to find a way to break him out."

 A true sign of maturity is being able to admit when you're wrong, so we're going to need the New York Police Department to put on their big girl panties and apologize.
 Like our current POTUS, the NYPD proved to be sore losers after the convictions of the Central Park Five were overturned and vacated.

 While the city settled the case, offering the men a total of $41 million, they admitted to no wrongdoing.
 Ava told NPR:

 "The city never apologized; they settled.
 No one on the side of the prosecution ever apologized.
 They've stuck by the fact that even though the real man came out and said: I did it, I did it alone.
 Even though all of that physical evidence was from him, was matched to the victim, and it was in fact him, and only him, these people still refuse to acknowledge that they — not made a mistake — lied.
 Lied."

-When You See Us is now streaming on Netflix.
+When They See Us is now streaming on Netflix.